For Students

 Applications Due

-The application includes 3 short response questions to help us understand your connection to Redprint's mission and values.
-The application is due on January 26th, 11:59 AM PDT (noon, NOT midnight).
-Decisions will be released via email on January 27th by 11 PM.
+The application includes 3 short response questions to help us understand your connection to Blueprint's mission and values.
+The application is due on January 25th, 11:59 PM PDT (midnight).
+Decisions will be released via email on January 27th by midnight.
 Note that all applications are reviewed after the deadline, so there's no advantage to submitting early.

 03